deanveloper/mpassgo/README.md

 # mpassgo
-Password Generator Golang port of [MasterPassword].
+Golang port of [MasterPassword], a password manager that generates passwords on the spot, rather than storing them.

 ## Installation
 Because I'm lazy I do not have any binaries that are precompiled.